A numerical study of L-convex polyominoes and 201-avoiding ascent sequences: L -convex polyominoes

-Thus putting two such objects together, one would expect a similar expression for the asymptotic form of the coefficients, that is to say, an expression of the form $l_n \sim \frac{\exp(a\pi n^\beta)}{c n^\delta},$ where we write $L(x)=\sum l_n x^n$ for the ordinary generating function of $L$-convex polyominoes.
+Thus putting two such objects together, one would expect a similar expression for the asymptotic form of the coefficients of the generating function~\eqref{eq:lconv}, that is to say, an expression of the form \BE l_n \sim \frac{\exp(a\pi n^\beta)}{c n^\delta},\EE where we write $L(x)=\sum l_n x^n$ for the ordinary generating function of $L$-convex polyominoes.
 We expect both exponents $\beta$ and $\delta$ to be simple rationals, as for stack polyominoes, and the constants $a$ and $c$ to be products of integers and small fractional powers.

-The analysis of series with asymptotics of this type is described in detail in \cite{G15} and we will not repeat that discussion here, but simply apply the methods described there.
+The analysis of series with asymptotics of this type is described in detail in~\cite{G15} and we will not repeat that discussion here, but simply apply the methods described there.

-First, we consider the ratios of successive coefficients, $r_n = l_n/l_{n-1}.$ For a power-law singularity, one expects the sequence of ratios to approach the growth constant linearly when plotted against $1/n.$ In our case the growth constant is 1.
-That is to say, there is no exponential growth.